japila-books/spark-sql-internals/docs/spark-sql-dynamic-partition-inserts.md

 GROUP BY ad;
 ```

-NOTE: `INSERT OVERWRITE TABLE` SQL statement is translated into <<InsertIntoTable.adoc#, InsertIntoTable>> logical operator.
+NOTE: `INSERT OVERWRITE TABLE` SQL statement is translated into <<InsertIntoTable.md#, InsertIntoTable>> logical operator.

-Dynamic Partition Inserts is only supported in SQL mode (for <<spark-sql-AstBuilder.adoc#visitInsertOverwriteTable, INSERT OVERWRITE TABLE>> SQL statements).
+Dynamic Partition Inserts is only supported in SQL mode (for <<spark-sql-AstBuilder.md#visitInsertOverwriteTable, INSERT OVERWRITE TABLE>> SQL statements).

-Dynamic Partition Inserts <<spark-sql-Analyzer-PreWriteCheck.adoc#apply-InsertableRelation, is not supported>> for non-file-based data sources, i.e. <<spark-sql-InsertableRelation.adoc#, InsertableRelations>>.
+Dynamic Partition Inserts <<spark-sql-Analyzer-PreWriteCheck.md#apply-InsertableRelation, is not supported>> for non-file-based data sources, i.e. <<spark-sql-InsertableRelation.md#, InsertableRelations>>.

-With Dynamic Partition Inserts, the behaviour of `OVERWRITE` keyword is controlled by <<spark-sql-properties.adoc#spark.sql.sources.partitionOverwriteMode, spark.sql.sources.partitionOverwriteMode>> configuration property (default: <<spark-sql-properties.adoc#spark.sql.sources.partitionOverwriteMode-static, static>>).
-The property controls whether Spark should delete *all* the partitions that match the partition specification regardless of whether there is data to be written to or not (<<spark-sql-properties.adoc#spark.sql.sources.partitionOverwriteMode-static, static>>) or delete only those partitions that will have data written into (<<spark-sql-properties.adoc#spark.sql.sources.partitionOverwriteMode-dynamic, dynamic>>).
+With Dynamic Partition Inserts, the behaviour of `OVERWRITE` keyword is controlled by <<spark-sql-properties.md#spark.sql.sources.partitionOverwriteMode, spark.sql.sources.partitionOverwriteMode>> configuration property (default: <<spark-sql-properties.md#spark.sql.sources.partitionOverwriteMode-static, static>>).
+The property controls whether Spark should delete *all* the partitions that match the partition specification regardless of whether there is data to be written to or not (<<spark-sql-properties.md#spark.sql.sources.partitionOverwriteMode-static, static>>) or delete only those partitions that will have data written into (<<spark-sql-properties.md#spark.sql.sources.partitionOverwriteMode-dynamic, dynamic>>).

-When the <<spark-sql-properties.adoc#spark.sql.sources.partitionOverwriteMode-dynamic, dynamic>> overwrite mode is enabled Spark will only delete the partitions for which it has data to be written to.
+When the <<spark-sql-properties.md#spark.sql.sources.partitionOverwriteMode-dynamic, dynamic>> overwrite mode is enabled Spark will only delete the partitions for which it has data to be written to.
 All the other partitions remain intact.

 From the https://medium.com/@anuvrat/writing-into-dynamic-partitions-using-spark-2e2b818a007a[Writing Into Dynamic Partitions Using Spark]: